klaasnienhuis/devfab/docs/projects/phone.md

 Let's create a product showcase for a phone.
 A 3D product showcase should show the product in a compelling way.
 Because we're using 3D models, we can add interactivity.
 But let's not overdo it.
 We want to show the product, not show off 3D tech.
 The interactivity should be subtle and enhance the experience.

-I will point to the relevant sections in the guide to explain the principles behing the code.
+I will point to the relevant sections in the guide to explain the principles behind the code.
 If this is your first time working with the Sketchfab API, I recommend you start with the [Getting started](../guide/model-loading/getting-started.html) tutorial.

 ## Features